hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 state enumeration, and requiredness as a universal binary meta-association.

-to restate what this means more naturally, every association is either required or optional, and every assocation can be defaultant. if it is defaultant it must be specified in one of the two available ways to specify defaulting.
+to restate what this means more naturally, every association is either required or optional, and every assocation might be defaultant. if it is defaultant it must be specified in one of the two available ways to specify defaulting. (the fact that there are two ways to specify defaults is somewhat arbitrary, but really so is the whole meta-model.)

 now, one of the earliest "clevernesses" of the subject library was the axiomatic assertion that it makes no sense to say something is required